philip-h/utgclassroom/source/class3/index.md

 date: 2019-09-13 16:23:44
 ---

+## August 7, 2020

+So today in class we fixed our crouching, then started tilemaping!

+We set it up in class, but in case you want to work on it over the weekend...

+<pre>Window > 2D > TilePalet</pre>

+Have a great weekend guys, and I'll see you all on Monday :)

 ## August 6, 2020

 Hey guys, so in today's class, we finished up the transitions of our player!
 We got the crouch animation working, and transitioned between all of our animation states.